TAN | Meaning and Definition

 People who must deduct tax from their income need to apply for a TAN.
 This includes individuals and businesses subject to income tax and value-added tax (VAT).

-You can file your taxes easily and securely through our eFiling service when you have a TAN.
+You can file your taxes easily and securely through our eFiling service when you have this number.
 You’ll also be able to download your Tax Certificate online, which will include all the information you need to file your return.

 Documents required to apply for TAN

 No other documents are needed to be filed with the application for allotment of TAN.
-However, the taxpayer should quote the TAN allotted to them in future correspondence with the Income Tax Department.
-Failure to apply for a TAN or any other portion of the section may result in a fine of Rs.
-10,000.
+However, the taxpayer should quote the number allotted to them in future correspondence with the Income Tax Department.
+Failure to apply for this number or any other portion of the section may result in a fine of ₹10,000.
 This component compels TAN to be reported in all TDS/TCS tax returns, payment challans, and certificates.